Georgia Heffernan: Southern Steel

-New Zealand
+International career

 Heffernan played for New Zealand in the 2022 Fast5 Netball World Series.
 On 5 November 2022 she made her Fast5 debut against Uganda.
 In July 2022 she played for a Mixed Invitational team in the Cadbury Netball Series.
 During the series she played against the senior New Zealand team, featuring her sister Kate Heffernan.
 It was the first time Georgia and Kate had played against each other.

 On 20 January 2024, Heffernan made her senior debut for New Zealand against Australia during the 2024 Netball Nations Cup.
 She was originally only selected as training partner for the series.
 However, after impressing in training, Noeline Taurua promoted her to the starting seven.
 With her sister, Kate, already an established member of the team, the Heffernan sisters now became the third set of sisters to play international netball for New Zealand.
 The first set were their mother and aunt, Annette Heffernan and Maxine Blomquist.
 However, the Heffernan sisters are the first sisters to actually play in the same team at the same time.
+Heffernan was named in the squad for the 2026 Commonwealth Games, where the Silver Ferns won their first Commonwealth Games gold medal in 16 years, defeating Jamaica in the final.